 3. Lack of Open Communication

 When your team members aren’t being proactive, you’ll notice that communication gets worse.
-Instead of telling you about the problems they are facing, they might just decide to deal with it themselves.
+Instead of telling you about the problems they are facing, they might just keep quiet about it.

 How to Encourage Your Team to Be More Proactive

 It’s easy for leaders to blame team members for this problem.
 However, being proactive is a learned behaviour, and something that is shaped by the team and organisational environment.

 You can help them to change their ways!